runtimeverification/javamop/src/README.md

  Java Runtime Environment version 7 (http://java.com/en/download/index.jsp)
  * To make sure java is installed properly, call `java -version` in a terminal.

-2. AJC

- AspectJ Compiler version 1.8.1 or higher (http://www.eclipse.org/aspectj/downloads.php)
- * Make sure that `<AspectJ_HOME>/bin` is in your `PATH` by calling `ajc` in a terminal.

-3. Maven 3 or higher
+2. Maven 3 or higher

  JavaMOP requires Maven 3.0 or higher to build.
 To download and install Maven 3.0, please follow the instructions on [this page](http://maven.apache.org/download.cgi)

-4. Git 1.8 or higher
+3. Git 1.8 or higher

  Git is required to download the sources for JavaMOP.
 To download and install Git, please follow the instructions found